Hub-and-Spoke SEO: Build Topical Authority

 How long until hub-and-spoke affects rankings?

 Google needs to crawl and process the internal links.
 Typically 4 to 8 weeks after publishing and linking the cluster.
-Results compound as you add more spokes — each new page strengthens the entire cluster.
+Results compound as you add more spokes, and each new page strengthens the entire cluster.

 Ready to Fill Your Next Event?